CatacombCrawler/terminal-catacomb-crawler/README.md

-# Terminal Catacomb Crawler
+# 🐾 Catacomb Crawler

-A classic roguelike catacomb/dungeons crawler game built for the terminal using Python and the `blessed` library.
+A terminal-based roguelike game built in Python.
+Explore dungeons, avoid monsters, and navigate using a minimalist UI designed for clarity and immersion.

+---

 ## Table of Contents